DarKim59/blaise-stackdriver-logging/README.md

 This repo contains stackdriver logging configurations for the Blaise VM's

-The verison of Stackdriver that is currently installed is as per this url https://cloud.google.com/logging/docs/agent/installation#agent-install-windows, so version 1.10
+- Stackdriver is installed 'hands free' via the Azure pipeline / release and is installed into C:\BlaiseServices\Stackdriver\LoggingAgent\ on the relevent VM.

-For the purposes of Blaise - we are telling Stackdriver to follow log files from all of the C# services (except BlaiseUserSync).
+- The verison of Stackdriver that is currently installed is as per this url https://cloud.google.com/logging/docs/agent/installation#agent-install-windows, so version 1.10

-This is done by customising the logging agent to send additional logs to Logging.
-For example https://cloud.google.com/logging/docs/agent/configuration#configure
+- For the purposes of Blaise - we are sending all of the C# services logs to Stackdriver (except BlaiseUserSync).

-Stackdriver is installed 'hands free' via the Azure pipeline / release and is installed into C:\BlaiseServices\Stackdriver\LoggingAgent\ on the relevent VM.
+This is done by customising the logging agent via some custom configuration files (see below). e.g. https://cloud.google.com/logging/docs/agent/configuration#configure

 The custom configurations for Stackdriver are installed into C:\BlaiseServices\Stackdriver\LoggingAgent\config.d directory.